Getting Started

 Write a Test Scenario

-A scenario file is a js
+A scenario file is a js file that exports functions describing

-example and save it as ~/memlab/scenario.js
+example and save it as ~/memlab/scenario.js.

 // initial page load's url